hkirk/swtafp-slides/slides/107/finite-trees.md

 ### Deep Copy

-Could also be used to make a clone of the origianl value
+Could also be used to make a clone of the original value

 ```fsharp
 let deepCopy tree =